 Indeed, this is obviously true if $\dom(\vf)=Y$.
 The only case when $\dom(\vf)\ne Y$ is (Y4b), where $Y=\{v_1,v_2,v_3\}$ and $\dom(\vf)=\{v_1,v_3\}$.
 However, $\deg(v_2)=3$ by \refclaim{cl-notr}, and $|L_{\vf}(v_2)|\ge2$ by the choice of $\vf(v_1)$ and $\vf(v_3)$.
 This implies that any $L_{\vf}$-coloring of $G-Y$ extends to $v_2$ and proves \refclaim{cl-coloring_extends}.
 Consequently, $G-Y$ is not $L_{\vf}$-colorable.
 We let $G_{\vf}$ be a $P$-critical subgraph of $G-Y$.

-Using \refclaim{cl-farle2} and \refclaim{cl-chord}, it is easy to verify that the choice of $Y$ and $\vf$ ensures that $L_{\vf}$ is $M$-valid with respect to $P$ and $X$.
+Using \refclaim{cl-farle2} and \refclaim{cl-chord}, it is easy to verify that the choice of $Y$ and $\vf$ ensures that the list assignment $L_{\vf}$ for $G-Y$ is $M$-valid with respect to $P$ and $X$.
 Let us now distinguish two cases depending on whether $G_{\vf}$ contains two adjacent vertices with lists of size three (that did not have lists of size three in $G$ as well) or not.

 \begin{itemize} \item Suppose first that \textbf{no two vertices $u, v\in V(G_{\vf})$ such that $|L_{\vf}(u)|=|L_{\vf}(v)|=3$ and $\max(|L(u)|,|L(v)|)>3$ are adjacent.} If $G_{\vf}$ with the list assignment $L_{\vf}$ does not satisfy the assumptions of Lemma~\ref{lemma-albcorr}, this is only because there are adjacent vertices with lists of size 3 that are no longer adjacent to $p$ in $G_{\vf}$.
-More precisely, in that case $\ell=1$, $|L(v_s)|=|L(v_{s-1})|=3$, $v_sv_{s-1}\in E(G_{\vf})$ and $p_1v_s\not\in V(G_{\vf})$.
+More precisely, in that case $\ell=1$, $|L(v_s)|=|L(v_{s-1})|=3$, $v_sv_{s-1}\in E(G_{\vf})$ and $p_1v_s\not\in E(G_{\vf})$.
 Let $c$ be a new color that does not appear in any of the lists and let $L'$ be the list assignment obtained from $L_{\vf}$ by replacing $\psi(p_1)$ with $c$ in the lists of vertices adjacent to $p_1$ in $G_{\vf}$ and by setting $L'(p_1)=\{c\}$ and $L'(v_s)=L(v_s)\cup\{c\}$.